Lee Paterson: Background

-Paterson was born in York, Yorkshire, England.
+Paterson was born in Castleford, Yorkshire, England.

 Playing career

 Paterson played with his home town team York City Knights, winning the 2005 National League Two with them, before moving to Batley in 2007.
-He had stints at Featherstone Rovers and Mackay Cutters in Australia before rejoining York City in 2014.
+He played for Widnes Vikings Featherstone Rovers and Mackay Cutters in Australia before rejoining York City in 2014.

 International honours

-Paterson won caps for Scotland while at the Batley Bulldogs, and the Widnes Vikings.
+Paterson won caps for Scotland while at the Widnes Vikings.

 Paterson was named in the Scotland squad for the 2008 Rugby League World Cup.